Tommy Cole: Performer

 Cole started as a musician, playing the accordion as a young teenager with three other kids in a western swing band.
 The band played in amateur contests and small clubs, and even managed to get a one-time gig on Ray Bolger's mid-1950s television show Where's Raymond?
 Besides playing the accordion, he was also the band's singer.
-When the ensemble auditioned together at the Disney Studio for The Mickey Mouse Club in spring 1955, he was the only one selected to join the cast of Mouseketeers.
+When the ensemble auditioned together at the Disney Studio for The Mickey Mouse Club in the spring 1955, he was the only one selected to join the cast of Mouseketeers.

 Cole's singing ability earned him a transfer to The Mickey Mouse Club's first-string Red Team midway through the 1955–56 season.
 He remained with the show for its final two seasons (1956–1958) of original programming and, after filming stopped, attended Hollywood Professional School and went on live-performance tours with other Mouseketeers to Australia in 1959 and 1960.
 For the next several years Tommy Cole's career was based on live-singing at teenage clubs, public events, and as an opening act for other performers.
 He attended Pasadena City College, did a hitch in the Air Force, and had guest star parts on a few television shows.
 By 1964, he had realized that his days as a performer were ending, and so looked around for some other way to stay in show business.